aurelia-ui-toolkits/kendo-ui-sdk-installation/installation/installing kendo/general-comments.md

   ```

-All subsequent section of this **[installation](../installation.html)** as well as all tutorials are rewritten to accomodate thie above described changes.
+All subsequent sections of this **[installation](../installation.html)** as well as all tutorials are rewritten to accomodate thie above described changes.